- Rates & Property

 Winter driving tips

 Carry chains and know how and when to fit them.
-If you regularly travel over the Crown Range chains must be carried all winter.
+If you regularly travel over the Crown Range chains should be carried all winter.

 Four-wheel drive vehicles are no safer than other vehicles, especially downhill.

-Make sure all car windows are free of snow and ice - you can receive an instant fine if you don't.
+Make sure all car windows are free of snow and ice before driving - you can receive an instant fine if you don't.

 Be aware that shaded areas may be icy all day.